jarny/genedataset/README.md

 Some significant changes have been made in this version:
 1. "MedianTranscriptLength" property of Geneset has been replaced with "TranscriptLengths", which holds a list of transcript lengths, one per transcript (eg. [2000,1530]).
 Note that the value contained is a string, so convert into a list of integers before using the value.
 2. The Gene annotation has been upgraded to Ensembl version 88.
-3. Dataset no longer supports microarrays, so it's been simplified.
+3. Dataset no longer supports microarrays, so it's been simplified, so related methods are deprecated.
 4. The package supports both python 3 and 2 - tested on 2.7.14 and 3.6.3.
-5. Some methods

 ## Installation
 ```bash